-I am not sure if I accidentally initiated the download or if it happened on its own, but I have the latest iOS over-the-air update stored on my device.
-If the storage space used isn’t anything to worry about, what bothers me the most is that my iPhone now prompts me every morning to install that update, something I do not want to do, or be reminded of at this time.
+I’m not sure if I accidentally initiated the download or if it happened automatically, but I have the latest iOS over-the-air update stored on my device.
+If the storage space used isn’t anything to worry about, what bothers me the most is that my iPhone now prompts me every morning to install that update, something I don’t want to do or be reminded of at this time.

 Deleting an over-the-air update downloaded to your iPhone, iPad, or iPod touch is an easy thing to do.
-If you want to regain a few MB of storage, or if like me you don’t want to be asked to install that update every day, follow these simple directions.
+If you want to regain a few MB of storage, or if, like me, you don’t like to be asked to install that update every day, follow these simple directions.

 How to remove downloaded software updates

-Step 1: On your iPhone, iPad, or iPod touch, go to Settings > General > Storage & iCloud Usage.
+- On your iPhone, iPad, or iPod touch, go to Settings and tap General.

-Step 4: Select Delete Update, and confirm you do want to delete it.
+- Select Delete Update and confirm you do want to delete it.